brunofoggiatto/ansible-automation-project/README.md

 # Ansible Simple Automation
 ## This guide provides a practical, step-by-step introduction to using Ansible playbooks for automating common tasks on virtual machines with ssh connection.
-It's designed for beginners who want to get started with infrastructure automation.

 ## Table of Contents
 - [Install Ansible](#install-ansible)